 Alternative Minimum Tax

 You hold incentive stock options (ISOs).
 The strike is low, the company is up, and exercising sounds straightforward.
 Then a parallel federal tax called Alternative Minimum Tax (AMT) shows up and changes the math.
-Five common traps decide whether your exercise is a free lever or a six-figure surprise.
-Two of them are pure calendar timing.
+Four common traps decide whether your exercise is a free lever or a six-figure surprise.
+One of them is pure calendar timing.

 AMT is a calendar-year trap.
 By the time April arrives, the decisions that moved your bill are already made.

-3. Ignoring state AMT.
+2. Ignoring state AMT.
 A single filer in California exercising a $50,000 bargain element pays roughly $13K of federal AMT plus $3.5K of California AMT: a 33% effective rate.
-Federal-only modeling underestimates the cost meaningfully in CA and MN.
+Federal-only modeling underestimates the cost meaningfully in CA, MN, CO, and CT.

-4. Exercising without the cash to pay AMT.
-AMT is owed in April, regardless of whether you sold any shares.
+3. Exercising without the cash to pay AMT.
+AMT is owed before April 15th, regardless of whether you sold any shares.
 If you exercise without selling, you owe AMT in cash on top of the strike price you already paid.
 Make sure the liquidity is there, or plan a same-year disqualifying disposition to fund the bill.

 Each trap is worth a closer look once you have the underlying mechanics down.
 The rest of this article walks through how AMT actually charges you, how to find your own crossover, and how the multi-year credit eventually pays back most of what you owed.